BolinQiu/BolinQiu.github.io/Readme.md

 This is my personal website.
-I built it using GPT and references from the internet.
+Feel free to use it as template.